Alaniya National Park: History

 The area of Alaniya NP has been inhabited for thousands of years.
-Because it features fertile territory on an important trade route through the Caucuses, it has been a home for many succeeding groups who have left archaeological remains of their presence.
+Because it features fertile territory on an important trade route through the Caucasus, it has been a home for many succeeding groups who have left archaeological remains of their presence.
 The Bronze Age Koban culture inhabited the area from about 1100 BC through 400 BC, when they are believed to have been destroyed by the Scythians.
 The Koban people established workshops of skilled metal-workers, taking advantage of the mineral resources of the mountainous area.
 The Koban also developed terrace agriculture, beginning a tradition of soil erosion in the area that eventually left large patches of the terraced land infertile.

 In the early years of the first millennium, the area was settled by the Alans people.
 The Alans, a warlike, nomadic tribe who spoke an Iranian language, had been nomadic throughout Europe before eventually settling in the Northern Caucasus around 700 CE.
 They built a powerful kingdom in the Alaniya area.
 When they were militarily overcome by the Mongols in about 1300 CE, they retreated into the hills, remaining relatively isolated until 500 years later.
 These Alans were the medieval ancestors of the current Ossetian people.
 The present-day people in the western areas of North Ossetia (known historically as Digoria) sometimes speak the Digor dialect; they were one of the last groups brought officially into Ossetia.

 The mountainous area of Irafsky District has experienced a long-term population decline and out-migration for the past 200 years.
 As to the park itself, the present administrative unit was preceded by a protected forestry reserve established in 1958.
 In the years following and through the creation of full national park status in 1998, the assembly of linked protection zones was created.
 Today, the park is protected by the Department of Forestry and Protection, with full-time patrols by car, horse and foot to enforce environmental laws.